Salnia’s Kitchen Easy dinner ideas, breakfast favorites, and healthy recipes for busy days.

 What you’ll need (ingredients explained)

-For two generous bowls, use one large chicken breast, butterflied or halved for even cooking and crisp coverage.
+For two generous bowls, start with one large chicken breast, butterflied or halved so it cooks evenly and fries up with good coverage.

-Coating requires flour, a beaten egg, and panko breadcrumbs mixed with sesame seeds for extra crunch and nutty perfume.
+For the coating, you will need flour, a beaten egg, and panko breadcrumbs mixed with sesame seeds for extra crunch and a toasty finish.

 The method — from broth to bowl